Photo: PhotoTalk // Getty Images

-But TV, in general, can be a good thing.
+Tuning into news might not be great, but TV, in general, can actually be a good thing.
 When exercisers watched TV in Rider's study, they reported significantly greater enjoyment compared to those who exercised without watching TV—whether it was a program they chose or a neutral program.
 In his study, Rider had exercisers walk on a treadmill at an easy to moderate pace while watching 1) nothing, 2) a neutral show about nature, or 3) a sitcom or other show of their choice.
 They reported enjoying the workout much more whether they tuned into their fave Netflix comedy or just watched color-changing frogs on The Animal Planet.

 However, another study published in the Journal of Sports Science and Medicine—which had exercisers watch a 10-minute clip of Two and a Half Men while briskly walking on the treadmill—found that people who didn't enjoy the show didn't get the same mood boost post-exercise as those who did enjoy the show or who had a neutral opinion about it.
 In fact, for those who aren't fans of Two and a Half Men, they had the same lack of mood change as the control group who didn't exercise at all.
 (And considering the post-exercise high is basically a happiness drug, you definitely don't want to miss out on that.)